 Children who enter kindergarten after experiencing repeated household changes are more likely to display problem behaviors that inhibit learning and disrupt classrooms, Paula Fomby of the University of Michigan and Stefanie Mollborn of the University of Colorado show.
 Such changes include residential moves and shifts in family composition and household routines.
 Their findings—coupled with other…Read More

-This list includes articles appearing in PubMed as of July 16, 2018 with publisher dates between January 1, 2018 and June 30, 2018 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing in PubMed Xu H. Physical and…
+This list includes articles appearing in PubMed as of October 4, 2019 with publisher dates between January 1, 2018 and September 30, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent Articles Appearing in PubMed Pfeffer FT,…